The 2 types of climate risk and how DR teams can prepare

 • Droughts.

 Chronic risks are risks driven by long-term shifts in climate patterns.
-Using the example above again, rising sea levels year-over-year might cause extreme flood events to occur more frequently.
+Using the example above again, rising sea levels year over year might cause extreme flood events to occur more frequently.

 Steadily increasing temperatures is another example of a long-term change that can have physical impacts.
-For example, a data center that must keep all equipment cool might have increasing energy costs over time due to consistently higher outdoor temperatures, placing growing stress on their cooling systems.
+For example, a data center that must keep all equipment cool might have increasing energy costs over time due to consistently higher outdoor temperatures, placing growing stress on its cooling systems.

 Chronic issues include the following:

-• Changes in precipitations patterns.
+• Changes in precipitation patterns.

 • Steadily rising global temperatures.